Jinntec/Fore/doc/userguide.md

  execution context is the database itself and we're using the XMLDB API to directly access data.
 In XForms this context would usually default to 'http'.
 So, if not protocol is given Fore will default to XMLDB:

-## fore-instance
+## xf-instance

-A `fore-instance` represents a piece of XML with a single root node.
+A `xf-instance` represents a piece of XML with a single root node.
 It is an error attempting to load a nodeset as an instance.

 A model might have as many instances as necessary.
 Each except the first in document order needs to have an id